eclipse-tractusx/portal-assets/docs/developer/Technical Documentation/Version Upgrade/portal-upgrade-details.md

       ]
     }
 ```

 Previous OnboardingServiceProvider settings contained 'EncryptionKey'.
 Format was utf8-string being read as byte[].
 New format of EncryptionKey is 64 characters hex

 Example:

 - old format:

 ```
     "OnboardingServiceProvider": {
-      "EcryptionKey": ")U\;>/h=ELj+.v5AD9(P2HQ3JnuYt.R:"
+      "EncryptionKey": ")U\;>/h=ELj+.v5AD9(P2HQ3JnuYt.R:"
     }
 ```

-  - including the details that before the change were defined in the sourcecode the same configuration as 'index 0' in new format:
+- including the details that before the change were defined in the source code the same configuration as 'index 0' in new format:

 ```
     "OnboardingServiceProvider": {
-      "EncrptionConfigIndex": 1,
+      "EncryptionConfigIndex": 1,
       "EncryptionConfigs": [
         {
           "Index": 0,